A brief and incomplete history of the Department of Philosophy and Religious Studies.

 The department fosters high standards of scholarly and academic excellence.
 In its instructional role, it still focuses on providing quality undergraduate programs and courses to a wide range of NC State students.
 These undergraduates include philosophy and religious studies majors, students taking one or more of the six undergraduate minors administered by the department, and students who take the department’s courses to support their primary interests or to satisfy general education requirements, college requirements, or requirements of other majors or minors.
 Notwithstanding its focus on undergraduates, the department now offers several educational opportunities to graduate students in other disciplines through a selection of graduate courses and the graduate minor in cognitive science.
 (2)

 (2) Significant parts of this brief history were borrowed largely verbatim from articles published in the Department’s annual electronic Newsletter between June 2008 and June 2012.
 Additional details were drawn from the Department’s records and later newsletters.
 The main contributors to the history (either through newsletter articles or more directly) were David Auerbach, Robert Hambourger, Ken Peters, Ann Rives, and Michael Pendlebury, who prepared the article.
-If you notice any errors or can provide additional details about the Department’s history, please inform Michael Pendlebury at email@example.com.
+The article was most recently updated in November 2022.
+If you notice any errors or can provide additional details about the Department’s history, please inform Michael Pendlebury at firstname.lastname@example.org.